 "We talked about it afterward.
 He just really threw the ball well," Conroy said when we spoke late Friday night.
 "There weren't any controversial plays.
 There weren't a lot of close pitches.
 Everything was pretty wide open the whole night."

 We all know the rules when it comes to no-hitters.
 If you're a broadcaster, you don't mention it.
 If you're throwing the no-hitter, you don't talk about it.
 If you're a manager, coach or teammate, you certainly don't say anything to the pitcher.
-In fact, we usually see
+In fact, we usually see the pitcher sitting by his lonesome in the dugout.

 Do umpires talk about a no-hitter between innings?